hmrc/lisa-api/resources/public/api/conf/2.0/testdata/withdrawal-charge.md

         },
         {
             "code": "AMOUNT_MISMATCH",
-            "message": "automaticRecoveryAmount and withdrawalAmount must be the same", "path": "/automaticRecoveryAmount"
+            "message": "automaticRecoveryAmount and withdrawalChargeAmount must be the same", "path": "/automaticRecoveryAmount"
         }
     ]